 A visit to the Town of Beech Mountain offers exciting outdoor recreation and mile-high relaxation.

-Families and seniors also covet summer vacations on Beech – hiking to waterfalls, enjoying 100-mile mountain vistas, visiting the animal habitat at nearby Grandfather Mountain and taking in a round of mini-golf in mild temperatures that average in the mid 70s.
+Families and seniors also covet summer vacations on Beech – hiking to waterfalls, enjoying 100-mile mountain vistas, visiting the animal habitat at nearby Grandfather Mountain and taking in a round of mini-golf in mild temperatures that average in the low to mid 70s.

 At the town’s Buckeye Recreation Center, activities include indoor & outdoor tennis, volleyball and a state-of-the-art playground.
 There’s also a modern fitness center and indoor basketball.
 The Buckeye Recreation Area also features an official NC Birding Trail, home to nearly 130 species throughout the four seasons.

 If golf is your game, the manicured fairways of Beech Mountain Club provide some of the most spectacular scenery in Western North Carolina.
 Golfers can see four states from this ridge-top layout.
 The club provides the exclusive amenities of a private resort, yet is accessible to most visitors via on-mountain lodging.

 Fly anglers enjoy finding hidden trout streams across the mountain, while recreational fishing is available at Buckeye Lake and Coffey Lake, both of which are stocked annually.
 Coffey Lake also has a paved 1/8-mile trail around the lake that’s ideal for walking and jogging.

 In winter, Beech’s high elevation and average annual snowfall of 84.6 inches create a snowy wonderland for Beech Mountain Resort, the premier ski and snowboard destination in North Carolina.